 |Integration with delivery platform||May require additional software|

-Function 2: Reporting
+Chapter 2: Reporting

 The “reporting” functions are designed to help you analyse your business.
+Read chapter 2: reporting.

 Reporting can get really interesting – so it depends how nerdy you want to get about what’s making your business successful.
 Every EPOS, including “freepos” software, should show you a simple log of what products you’ve sold and when.
 That said, you might find the cheaper software flexible with how it presents the reports, and it won’t break down what factors affect your product performance.
 Better software will.